lllGatesJ13/Primal-Fire-Official/README.md

 - **Oculus Integration Toolkit**
 - **Custom gun scripts and VR interaction logic**

-## 🚀 Getting Started

-> **Note:** This is a VR game designed primarily for **Oculus Quest 2 / 3**, but may work on other OpenXR-compatible headsets.

-In order to player all that is needed is a VR headset, we mostly target Meta headsets for this game

 ### Setup Instructions
 Go to releases than download the .APK then go into Mobile VR Station and open the APK, and bam have fun!